ericvicenti/OpenBook/ReadME.md

 ### What the Providers & Users Define

-* The way OpenBook is displayed to the user
+* The way OpenBook content is displayed to the user

 * Features like 'friends' or 'saved content' which are both fancy ways of saving URLs or downloading another server's content